Afrosatan/Forsaken-Pit/README.md

 You are a guy with a gun and and run around underground killing monsters or other players.
 It's multiplayer, and there are leaderboards.

-The game is deployed at http://fpit.reiterable.com
+The game is no longer deployed.

 How To Play
 ============